List of weather records: Highest temperatures ever recorded

 The former highest official temperature on Earth, 58.0 C, measured in ʽAziziya, Libya on 13 September 1922, was reassessed in July 2012 by the WMO which published a report that invalidated the record.
+Another record hottest temperature was reportedly reached during a severe heat burst that occurred in Kopperl, Texas on 15 June 1960.
+Also nicknamed "Satan's Storm", the temperature is reported to have increased to around 60 C in a matter of minutes during the decay phase of a thunderstorm.
+This event, however, is poorly known and is not commonly included on lists of the highest globally recorded temperatures.
 There have been other unconfirmed reports of high temperatures, but these temperatures have never been officially validated by national weather services/WMO, and are currently considered to have been recorder's errors, thus not being recognised as world records.

 Highest global average temperature

 The warmest day on record for the entire planet was 22 July 2024 when the highest global average temperature was recorded at 17.16 C. The previous record was 17.09 C set the day before on 21 July 2024.
 The month of July 2023 was the hottest month on record globally.
 September 2023 was the most anomalously warm month, averaging 1.75 °C (3.15 °F) above the preindustrial average for September.
 The Copernicus Programme (begun 1940) had recorded 13 August 2016, as the hottest global temperature, but by July 2024, that date had been downgraded to the fourth hottest.